satyamjhadev/Full-Stack-Web-Development/README.md

 Any views and feadback is much appreciated.just post that in Discussion tab of this reprository, or create a issue. if This repo is adding any value to your Tech career, you can support me by following on [Satyam's Github](https://github.com/satyamjhadev) and You can DM me on Twitter [Satyam's twitter](https://twitter.com/_satyaj_) if you need any help with repo.
 ##  Motivation
-- This repository is made with motivation from [kunal-kushwaha](https://github.com/kunal-kushwaha) and [Eddie jaoude](https://github.com/eddiejaoude) with key principal:
+- This repository is made with  with key principals:-
 - collab first code second.
 - learn in public.
 - Involve and contribute to Open source projects.